Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-nsejnx28EKk.md

 ### Transcript

-> can we see j streamers aluminium factory build yeah if i do stream i'll i'll be streaming that so like i've been meaning to pick that up again just haven't really been feeling it too much lately but maybe i will
+> can we see j streamers aluminium factory build yeah if I do stream I'll I'll be streaming that so like I've been meaning to pick that up again just haven't really been feeling it too much lately but maybe I will